dipangshu-dey/PhishGuard-X/README.md

 PhishGuard-X is a hybrid phishing detection system developed in Python that combines machine learning and rule-based analysis to identify malicious URLs.
 The application provides an interactive Streamlit dashboard where users can analyze URLs or QR codes, view risk assessments, and generate forensic PDF reports.

-## Project Objectives
+## Objectives

 - Detect phishing URLs using a hybrid detection approach.
 - Combine machine learning predictions with rule-based analysis.
 - Analyze redirect chains and domain information.
-- Generate detailed reports to support phishing investigations.
+- Generate detailed forensic reports to support phishing investigations.
 - Provide an interactive dashboard for security analysis.

 ## Features